Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Methods

 To avoid ambiguity with transplantation centers, we refer to Eurotransplant (ET), the German Organ Transplantation Foundation (DSO), and the Institute for Quality Assurance and Transparency in Health Care (IQTIG) collectively as data providers (DPs).
 In formulas, the symbol \(\text{DP}\) denotes the data provider contributing a column or observation.

 All tables can contain missing values.
 However, especially for qualitative test results, explicit values like ``not tested'' or ``unknown'' exist, which we do not consider as missing values in the context of an IDA.
+We acknowledge that, depending on the variable and clinical context, such categories may in some settings be treated as missing values.
+In this analysis, however, we consistently treat them as informative categories rather than missing data.

-Three data patterns (namely multi-sourced variables, relating observations and data providers and the mixing of cross-sectional and longitudinal data) for our IDA, we describe it in the next subsections.
+Three data patterns (namely multi-sourced variables, relating observations and data providers and the mixing of cross-sectional and longitudinal data) play an important role for our IDA, we describe it them in the next subsections.